Browse double-hung windows pictures for inspiration and ideas on your next replacement, new construction or remodel project.

 Double-Hung Windows Pictures

-Double-hung windows can be arranged in a number of ways: as a single unit, in sets of two (mullion), or in groups of three or more.
-One or two double-hung windows on each side of large stationary fixed frames are often used to create the effect of a window wall but the surrounding headers must be large enough to carry roof loads.
+Double-hung windows can be arranged in a number of ways.
+For example, as a single unit, in sets of two (mullion), or in groups of three or more.
+Additionally, one or two double-hung windows on each side of large stationary fixed frames are often used to create the effect of a window wall but the surrounding headers must be large enough to carry roof loads.

 DH Costs & Prices